 art’otel Amsterdam – Hip, contemporary hotel that doubles as an art gallery.

 Occupying a historic stone building – a former shipping company headquarters – on one of Amsterdam’s busiest street corners, this ultra-contemporary hotel is all about the art.
 Joep Van Lieshout’s works are everywhere: from the phallic “fertility lamp” to the enormous installation of sperm, suspended from the ceiling in the interior atrium.
 Generously-sized rooms come in shades of charcoal and black, with splashes of yellow and purple, original art, Illy coffee makers, customizable lighting system, and large screen TVs.
-Spacious bathrooms come with rain showers, and peek-a-boo panels that can be blacked out by the shy at the flick of a switch.
+Spacious bathrooms come with rain showers, and peek-a-boo panels that can be blacked out by the flick of a switch.
 Service is informal and efficient.

 art’otel Amsterdam – Location

 - Area: On a busy main street intersection overlooking the Centraal Station.
 Numerous attractions, bars, and restaurants right on the doorstep, the historic Canal Belt and the main departure point for canal boat tours are both a couple of minutes’ walk away, and Dam Square is less than 10 minutes’ walk.
 The tram hub in front of the train station connects you to all major points of interest, including the Museum Quarter (15 minutes), and Anne Frank House (7 minutes).

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then cross the square and the street.